tglauch/pyVPRM/README.md

 # Latest Update

 With the new version - pyVPRM 5.3 - it is possible to replace the lowess filtering with a more stable Kalman filter.
 An example of the difference for EVI is shown below for the cropland site DE-RuS using Sentinel-2 data for 2022.
-The new function can be used by kalling ```vprm_inst.kalman(...)``` instead of ```vprm_inst.lowess(...)``` for some instance of the VPRM preprocessor class.
+The new function can be used by calling ```vprm_inst.kalman(...)``` instead of ```vprm_inst.lowess(...)``` for some instance of the VPRM preprocessor class.

 <figure>
 <img src="https://github.com/user-attachments/assets/8acdfa3f-26e8-4c40-9cd6-8c91002c22a8", height=300pt>